EXCLUSIVE-Hyundai plans U.S. EV plant, in talks with Georgia - sources

 By Heekyong Yang and Ben Klayman

-SEOUL/DETROIT, May 9 (Reuters) - Hyundai Motor Co 005380.KS plans to announce a new electric-vehicle manufacturing plant in the United States and has been in discussions to build a facility in Georgia, near existing plants for the Hyundai and Kia 000270.KS brands, the Korean automaker and people with knowledge of its plans told Reuters.
+SEOUL/DETROIT, May 9 (Reuters) - Hyundai Motor Co 005380.KS plans to build a new electric-vehicle manufacturing plant in the United States and has held discussions with officials in Georgia, near existing plants for the Hyundai and Kia 000270.KS brands, people with knowledge of its plans told Reuters.

+Hyundai Motor confirmed an imminent plan for a new EV plant but declined to comment on any details, including site negotiations.

 Hyundai has been in advanced discussions with state officials to build a dedicated EV facility in Georgia, three people with direct knowledge of the talks told Reuters.
 Details of the investment, including its projected cost and the number of jobs it would be expected to create, were not immediately known.